Brooks Hyperion Max 2 Running Shoe Review

 See details on graph tool

-The heel is fairly firm, providing some stability.
-Though the feel is softer at higher intensities, such as when picking up the pace or under heavier loads, it still offers a bit more firmness and stability at these intensities than other highly cushioned models like the Brooks Glycerin Max.
+The heel is fairly soft overall.
+That said, it still offers a bit more firmness and stability at all impact forces than other highly cushioned models like the Brooks Glycerin Max.

 Forefoot Firmness